Ircama/ATC_MiThermometer/python-interface/README.md

 ## Decoding and encoding

-To only test decoding and encoding, the standard package installation procedure (which also loads *bleak*) is not needed and the following prerequisites can be manually installed instead:
+To only test decoding and encoding, the standard package installation procedure (which also loads *bleak*) is not strictly needed and the following prerequisites can be manually installed instead:

 ```
 python3 -m pip install construct pycryptodome arrow